Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

-\begin{prop} The category $\h{\B} c_K$ is an elementary quasi-abelian category.
-It is complete and cocomplete. \end{prop} \begin{proof} See \cite[Lemma 3.53]{Bamdagger} and the references given there. \end{proof} As the completion functor makes $\h{\B}c_K$ a reflective subcategory of $\B c_K$, we know that the limit of a diagram in $\h{\B}c_K$ can also be computed in $\B c_K$, and the colimit of a diagram in $\h{\B}c_K$ is the completion of the colimit of the corresponding diagram in $\B c_K$.
+\begin{prop} The category $\h{\B} c_K$ is a quasi-abelian category.
+It is complete and cocomplete.
+Direct sums are strongly exact and direct products are exact. \end{prop} \begin{proof} See \cite[Proposition 5.6]{ProsmansSchneiders}. \end{proof} As the completion functor makes $\h{\B}c_K$ a reflective subcategory of $\B c_K$, we know that the limit of a diagram in $\h{\B}c_K$ can also be computed in $\B c_K$, and the colimit of a diagram in $\h{\B}c_K$ is the completion of the colimit of the corresponding diagram in $\B c_K$.
 In particular, the definition of completeness yields immediately that any object of $\h{\B}c_K$ is a colimit of Banach spaces.